dkeenan7/LyteFyba/PCB/Readme.txt

 useful here.
 * From the top silkscreen, deselect all text except component designators.
 * Leave the plus and minus signs selected.
-* Deselect everything from the top and bottom documentation layers, if necessary.
+* Deselect everything from the top and bottom documentation layers, and Cutouts text, if necessary.
 * Using the layers tab in the interaction bar, check each layer for items to deselect.
 * Select any tracks that connect selected objects.
 Ctrl-Shift-Clicking is useful here.
 * Context menu on one of the selected objects and select "Group", uncheck "Tight"